-Board of Control for Cricket in India, also known as BCCI, is a privately owned organization headquartered in India.
-Founded in 1928, it employs approximately 90 individuals, reported $1.3B in revenue as of 2025, and functions as a tier 1 media tech buyer with its main product focus on sports teams and clubs.
-The company is the country's cricket governing body, recognized as the richest cricket governing body in the world and part of the "Big Three" of international cricket, alongside Cricket Australia and the England and Wales Cricket Board.
-The BCCI manages four squads that represent India in international cricket: the men's national cricket team, the women's national cricket team, the men’s national under-19 cricket team, and the women's national under-19 cricket team.
-It also governs the developmental India A and India B teams.
+Board of Control for Cricket in India, also known as BCCI, is a privately owned entity headquartered in India.
+Founded in 1928, it employs approximately 90 individuals.
+The organization reported $1.3B in revenue as of 2025, operating as a tier 1 media tech buyer.
+The company functions as the country's cricket governing body, involved in international cricket alongside Cricket Australia and the England and Wales Cricket Board.
+It manages four squads that represent India in international cricket: the men's national cricket team, the women's national cricket team, the men’s national under-19 cricket team, and the women's national under-19 cricket team.
+Additionally, it governs the developmental India A and India B teams.

 Similar Companies